 Can My Record Ever Be Reopened?

-It’s unlikely but still possible, as setting aside a conviction record does not eliminate it entirely.
+It’s unlikely but still possible, as setting aside a conviction record does not eliminate it.
 Your record may be unsealed by the court (except in the case of an expunged juvenile adjudication), but only in exceptional circumstances.
 A court order is required to do so, and there must be a compelling reason.

 If you have questions or concerns about the possibility of your criminal history being reopened after it has been set aside, discuss them with your expungement attorney.
 They will explain common situations that may result in a reopening so that you understand all potential outcomes.